Style, Confidence & Business Balance: Emmaline McAndrew of The Slow Businesswoman

 TOP TIP:

-I love wearing things that match, like my earrings to my hair clip, or socks that match my outfit.
+I love wearing things that match, such as my earrings with my hair clip or socks that complement my outfit.

 Three recomended brand, House of flint, miss pompom, house of sunny